 - Individual, couple, and family sessions can all be done as 60 minute sessions.

-If anyone else is coming with you, it’s always best to opt for 60 minutes.
+If someone else is joining you for the session- it’s best to opt for 60 minutes.

-And if the only thing open is a 30 minute session, and you just want to get started, grab it and we’ll squeeze in as much as we can!
+If you really need a session now and the only thing open is 30 minutes, grab it and we’ll squeeze in as much as we can!